rhacp/ANGHEL_ANDREI_MIRCEA_ActivityOOPID2024/ANGHEL_ANDREI_MIRCEA_ActivityOOPID2024/Practice/Practice4/README.md

 ### Run the Project

-1. Copy/download the repository in your local Visal Studio.
+1. Copy/download the entire repository in your local Visal Studio.
 2. Run the project, and only "Practice4_Tema1" will run.
 3. Enjoy!